 If you are reading this, you have likely already heard the term, professional learning community (PLC).
 In recent years, this term has been used to describe loosely-defined forms of professional collaboration, school team/committee organization, and leadership actions.
-In short, the term has frequently been misused to describe an vague, ill-defined concept that many educators have not fully understood.
+As such, the term has frequently been misused to describe an ill-defined and often vague concept that many educators have not fully understood and more often, have not known how to implement.
+Many school leaders believe they have established PLCs, but in reality they have not.

 This website is designed to overcome such misconceptions and ambiguous connotations.
 It describes and shares the work of three researchers with career backgrounds as teachers, administrators, university professors and researchers who have prioritized the professional learning community as our primary research for over 20 years.

-It presents explicit and basic dimensions of a professional learning community, as well as tried and tested assessments and tool, learning modules, and references to helpful resources.
+It also presents explicit and basic dimensions, or characteristics, of a professional learning community, as well as tried and tested assessments and tools, learning modules, and references to helpful resources.
+These resources provide guidance on how to assess their schools and districts as learning communities, how to get started, and how to continue creating this infrastructure.

 This website is intended to clarify the concept of a PLC in the minds of those who are interested in learning more, and who want to work toward developing strong PLC schools, supported by their districts.